December 7, 2018

 The trope, which has also been epitomized by a mercurial Katharine Hepburn in Bringing Up Baby (1938) and an easily distracted Barbra Streisand in What’s Up, Doc?
 (1972), was on my mind, at least at first, while watching Something Wild (1986): its secondary protagonist, Audrey (Melanie Griffith), seems a personification of the type as the film opens.
 Shortly after the opening credits finish up, she, sitting alone at a table in a street-corner diner, spots a newly divorced, mild-mannered banker, Charlie (Jeff Daniels), attempting to dine and dash.
 Dismayed at his stab at a cheap thrill, Audrey chases him down and confronts him outside.

 Soon, though, the antagonism turns into a flirtation: Audrey finds the ever-hapless Charlie cute, and eventually rends the hostility.
 Perhaps inspired to teach this man to embrace life and its infinite mysteries and adventures, as Rabin mused, Audrey persuades Charlie to get in her car — which is decked out, to the nines, in kitschy patterns and filigree — and journey with her back to her hometown.
-Charlie calls his office, informing his boss that he’ll be out of town for the time being.
+Charlie calls his office and lets his boss know that he’ll be out of town for the time being.

 Audrey presents herself in a pronouncedly outré manner typical of the Manic Pixie Dream Girl.
 When we first see her, she is ravenously skimming through a Frida Kahlo biography at a table for one; she wears her hair in a conal, silent star-esque black bob.
 She wears bright-red lipstick; ascribes to a style of dress we might refer to as Gothic chic; and dons burly, Technicolor jewelry at which we’re probably meant to gawk.
 Audrey says to call her “Lulu," presumably in a tribute to the heroine of Pandora's Box (1929).